CS2 India Best Servers and Low Ping Guide (2026), Mumbai Server Setup

 Enable the developer console in CS2 settings (enabled by default).
 In a match, open console with the tilde key (~) and use:

-The most useful one for competitive play is mm_dedicated_search_maxping 50.
-Set this and you will never accidentally play a ranked match at 80ms again.
+The most useful one for competitive play is mm_dedicated_search_maxping 50 Set this and you’ll never accidentally play a ranked match at 80ms again.
 You might wait a minute longer in queue but the match quality is worth it.

 Premier vs Competitive: Does Server Choice Differ?